dimitri-edel/pp2/README.md

 ### VALIDATOR TESTING
 The pages have been tested by validator.w3.org and jigsaw.w3.org/css-validator and have passed the tests.
 ### JSHint
 The JavaScript has been tested in JSHint without any issues as long as it is set to esversion: 6.
 Otherwise, it will show some warnings because I use ECMAScript 6 features such as const and let instead of the var keyword.
+Consequently, this JScript will not work on devices that came out before 2015 and have not been properly updated.
+P.S.
 I use const for values that are constant, even though the keyword is used for declaring a variable.
 However, it is just my personal preference.
 ## Deployment
 The site has been deployed from GitHub Pages.
 The way to do that was to go to the settings.
 Click on the Pages icon.
 Select the repository and the branch.
 And click on Publish.
 And that was that.